Contraceptive implant

 • Sexually transmitted diseases: the implant does not protect you from sexually transmitted diseases

-Like all medicines, the implant can cause side effects, although not all women will get them.
+Like all medicines, the contraceptive implant can cause side effects, although not everyone will get them.

 Irregular bleeding